Click the images to see them larger above!

 Although the surgeries helped, none of them were successful in removing all of the cancer cells from Fallyn’s body.
 Within three months a new tumor began growing and this time it was more than just an “odd spot.”
 The tumor consumed Fallyn’s right arm and a significant amount of her upper right side.
 She faced a major decision: amputate her right arm, shoulder and part of her chest, or test a newly-approved drug.

 Fallyn began treatment with the drug, known as LIBTAYO and the results were incredible.
 The tumors resolved and her tissue has nearly returned to its pre-tumor appearance.
-Although Fallyn may need to keep up with this treatment for the rest of her life, her follow-up scans continue to show no new cancer development and her family is hopeful.
+Although Fallyn may need to keep up with this treatment for the rest of her life, her follow-up scans continues to show no new cancer development and her family is hopeful.

 Through all her trials, Fallyn has never lost the sunny disposition that keeps both her and her family going.
 Her father, Frank has had many struggles as a single father, raising three girls.
 His job is part-time, so the support he received from Alex’s Lemonade Stand Foundation (ALSF) was a big help.